Licence-to-Fab/licence-to-fab.github.io/pages/partners.md

 Additionally, we are looking for partners that can provide the following to support our organization's work.

 - __Manufacturing + Facilities Support__, facilities enabling vehicle dynamometer testing and wind tunnel testing, and manufacturing support in metal casting, metal 3D printing, metal fabrication and welding, are all services we need to develop our vehicles and engines.
 - __Automotive Part Supply__, our focus is developing hydrogen for the automotive industry.
 Therefor our test platforms use many automotive parts that come at cost to us.
-We're looking for a partner interested in providing discounted or sponsored automotive parts such as brake system parts, lights, batteries, and other vehicle components.
+We're looking for a partner interested in providing discounted or sponsored automotive parts such as brake system parts, lights, semiconductor electronics, batteries, and other vehicle components.
 - __Logistics Support__, this includes shipping of the vehicle or other delicate parts to racetracks and other facilities for competition or testing.
 - __General Funding__, we are always open to general funding to support our operations.
 Any donations to our work are deeply appreciated and allow us to continue the important work we do as an organization.